Royals vs. Twins Player Props Betting Odds

 Pasquantino Stats

-- Pasquantino has seven doubles, five home runs, 13 walks and eight RBI (26 total hits).
+- Pasquantino has 26 hits with seven doubles, five home runs, 13 walks and eight RBI.

 Pasquantino Recent Games